How much should you contribute to your 401(k)?

 Employer match – If your employer offers a match, you can think of it as almost a bonus in pay.
 Matching amounts vary among employers.
 They are commonly structured as 50 cents on the dollar or a dollar-for-dollar match, usually for 3% to 6% of an employee’s salary.

 Ease of contributing – You contribute to your 401(k) through payroll deduction – the easiest way to save.
-And some plans have an automatic “escalation” feature, so you can increase your contributions with just a few clicks on your computer or smartphone.
+And some plans have an automatic “escalation” feature, which automatically increases your contribution amount for you each year.

 Strategies for boosting your 401(k) savings